shieldproject/shield/docs/tenancy.md

 but is far from ideal.

-Instead, what if SHIELD gave every tenant a copy of the globally-defined retention policies and schedules?
+Instead, what if SHIELD gave every tenant a copy of the globally-defined retention policies?
 Each tenant would then have full control over their scheduling and retention policies.
 If a tenant wants to modify them, they can, and it will only affect them.

 This is called _templating_.
-It only applies to schedules and retention policies.
-After a tenant is created, any changes to the global schedules and retention policies will only affect future tenants, as they are created.
-In the real world, this is rarely a problem, since schedule and policy management tasks are few and far between.
+It only applies to retention policies.
+After a tenant is created, any changes to the global retention policies will only affect future tenants, as they are created.
+In the real world, this is rarely a problem, since retention policy management tasks are few and far between.

 Lastly, we should talk about the things that are never shared: